mikemajesty/nestjs-boilerplate-tests_examples/README.md

 - `src/modules/common/`: Utilities for the application that will necessarily be used only within the modules.
 - `src/utils/`: Utilities for the application that will not necessarily only be used within modules.
 - `src/filters/`: Exception Filters are called after the route handler and after the interceptors.
 They are the last place to make changes before a response goes out.
+- `src/static/`: Application static files like JSON, CSV etc.
+- `src/static/status.json`: Error message that will show to user accordind to status.

 ## prerequisites